seyifash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2- This script Add the file action to the PATH
-3- This is a script that counts the number of directory in a file 4- This is a script that list environmental variables
+3- This is a script that counts the number of directory in a file 4- This is a script that list environmental variables 5- This is a script that lists all local variables and environment variables, and functions